meandavejustice/docs.sh/README.md

 ### documentation from z-shell
-Quick little script to open dochub, openapi, or readthedocs from zsh.
+Quick little script to open dochub, openapi, or readthedocs from shell.

 #### TODO:
 * add support for viewing docs in shell